alvineebai/Alvine-kubernetes/02-pods/readme.md

 kubectl delete pod utrains -n dev
 ```

-6- Create a pod in a specific namespace
-Check `02-pod-namespace.yaml`

-7- Create a pod in a specific namespace exposing a port (80) using TCP protocol
+6- Create a pod in a specific namespace exposing a port (80) using TCP protocol
 Check the `03-pod-with-port.yaml` manifest

 ### Pods Quality of Service (QoS)